hrayleung/getprog_crawl/README.md

 ## Scripts

-- `scraping_v1.py`: Original version of the scraper
+- `scraping_v1.py`: The main and recommended version of the scraper
-- `scraping_v2.py`: Alternative version with additional debug print statements
+- `scraping_v2_deprecated.py`: A deprecated version with unauthorized modifications.
+This version should not be used as it contains unverified changes and debug statements that may affect functionality.

 ## Features